rueckstiess/mtools/INSTALL.md

     git clone git://github.com/rueckstiess/mtools.git

 This will create a sub-folder `mtools` under the `/path/to/github/repos` folder and check out the code there.
+Make sure that the parent directory of mtools is set in your PYTHONPATH environment variable.
+If you use the _bash_ shell, you can do so by adding a line

+    export PYTHONPATH=$PYTHONPATH:/parent/directory/of/mtools

+to your `.bashrc` script.
+Other shells may have a different syntax.

 #### Command style usage